Let me start with an important note: Bookmark this page.

 Offensive lineman Miles Frazier

 The rookie has been out of action since late May with a knee injury.
-On July 22, Campbell estimated Frazier wouldn’t be back until September or October.
+Frazier remained on PUP when the roster was trimmed to 53 to start the regular season.

 Linebacker Malcolm Rodriguez